Ignis (IGNIS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ignis Historical Price

-According to the latest data gathered on Ignis live price page, the current price of Ignis is 0.00127011USD.
-The circulating supply of Ignis(IGNIS) is 761.14M IGNIS , giving it a market capitalization of $966.74K.
+According to the latest data gathered on Ignis live price page, the current price of Ignis is 0.00119273USD.
+The circulating supply of Ignis(IGNIS) is 761.14M IGNIS , giving it a market capitalization of $907.84K.

 The Ignis Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of IGNIS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.